sinanates17/Huggeds-Keymode-Converter/README.md

 - Ability to customize which lanes from the input chart get mapped to which lanes from the output chart

 Thank you for downloading!
 I just released this.
 It may be buggy.
 If you have questions or run into problems, message me on Discord (HuggedToDeath#2456)

+Also obligatory not all maps will convert well no matter how much you mess with the config.
+That's just the limitation of automatic mapping.